 extract(unit from column)

 There are many different types of units that can be extracted from a timestamp.
-For a comprehensive list, google “postgresql datetime.”
-Some examples of these units include:

 For a comprehensive list of built-in mathematical operators, google “postgresql math”.